Connect with us

 After dropping the third set, NU looked poised to force a decider after racing to a seven-point cushion, 13-6, behind key hits from Choi Diao and Buds Buddin.

-But Umandal turned the tide almost single-handedly, accounting for five points in a blistering 10-2 run capped by a sharp cut shot and a down-the-line attack that gave the Golden Spikers a slim 16-15 edge.
+But Umandal turned the tide almost single-handedly, accounting for five points in a blistering 10-2 run.
+He capped things off with a sharp cut shot and a down-the-line attack that gave the Golden Spikers a slim 16-15 edge.

 UAAP-88-MVB-NU-vs.-UST-Sherwin-Umandal-5002 Sherwin Umandal does not let Mamon, UST down News UAAP UST Volleyball - philippine sports news